seppmail/SEPPmail365cloud/README.md

 This will setup all necessary connectors and rules for your Microsoft tenant.

-## EXISTING customers: Basic setup-update for most (single maildomain) environments.
+## EXISTING customers: Basic setup-update for most (single maildomain) environments

 If you are an existing customer and just and just updated the PowerShell Module, do is to to update: